 In real-life settings, routing nodes may be added from time to time to meet increasing system demands.
 Calculating an optimal solution for the extended network is certainly feasible.
-However, that solution is likely to require variant re-assignment for many of the existing routing nodes, which may not be feasible in a 24/7 service as downtime for re-configuring nodes is unacceptable.
+However, that solution is likely to require variant reassignment for many of the existing routing nodes, which may not be feasible in a 24/7 service as downtime for re-configuring nodes is unacceptable.
 We present an online version of DAP that finds the optimal incremental assignment.
 When applied to the mentioned global topology, we discover that an important trade-off exists between the resiliency the system achieves and how often the network changes.

 We initially choose an application agnostic metric for network resiliency that captures the expected client-to-client connectivity between all pairs.
 We investigate the advantages of considering the specific resiliency needs defined by the nature of a distributed application running at the clients.
-Specifically, we show how to find the optimal assignment for the underlying network supporting the Byzantine Fault-Tolerant Protocol (BFT) [6].
-When applied to the mentioned global topology, we found that an assignment that is tailored to BFT requirements can provide higher resiliency than an assignment that focuses on general network resiliency obtained by maximizing the expected client-to-client connectivity.
+Specifically, we show how to find the optimal assignment for the underlying network supporting either the Paxos [6] or Byzantine Fault-Tolerant (BFT) [7] protocols.
+When applied to the mentioned global topology, we found that an assignment that is tailored to these application requirements can provide higher resiliency than an assignment that focuses on general network resiliency obtained by maximizing the expected client-to-client connectivity.
+Furthermore, we show how to optimize for a weighted resiliency metric for resiliency metric.
+Such an optimization offers the ability to designate specific client pairs with higher importance such that the assignment prioritizes these client pairs by offering them higher resiliency.